Television in the Philippines: Martial law era (1973–1986)

-The 1974 Miss Universe Pageant, the 1975 Muhammad Ali-Joe Frazier heavyweight fight, and the 1981 visit of Pope John Paul II were shown worldwide.
+The 1974 Miss Universe Pageant, the 1975 Muhammad Ali-Joe Frazier heavyweight fight, and the 1981 visit of Pope John Paul II were shown across the world.
 When Benigno Aquino was assassinated in 1983, it was a small item on television news.
 During his historic funeral procession, GMA was allowed only ten seconds of airtime coverage exclusively on the late-night news program The 11:30 Report.
 For most of the late 1970s to the early 1980s, RPN and IBC were the most-watched channels in terms of ratings.
-However, in the years leading up to the People Power Revolution, GMA – which was the only independent station – managed to beat the Benedicto-owned duopoly and stayed in the position for the next two years.
+However, in the years leading up to the People Power Revolution, GMA—which was the only independent station—managed to beat the Benedicto-owned duopoly and stayed in the position for the next two years.

 The martial law era also jump-started the beginnings of satellite broadcasts linking the entire country by ABS-CBN through trial runs, soon followed by RPN and MBS, which started simulcasts of programs from Manila to the provinces across the country, followed by GMA and BBC.
-Cable television also began in the late 1970s when the government, through the DPI, created the first true cable television firm after years of trials that began in 1969: the Benedicto-owned Sining Makulay Inc..
+Cable television also began in the late 1970s when the government, through the DPI, created the first true cable television firm after years of trials that began in 1969: the Benedicto-owned Sining Makulay Inc.

 In 1984, Imee Marcos, daughter of Ferdinand Marcos, tried to take over the GMA network, but she was successfully prevented by GMA executives, Menardo Jimenez and Felipe Gozon.
 Afterward, GMA founder Robert Stewart decided to move back to the United States and retire following his utter dissatisfaction with the Marcos regime.
 The resistance of network leadership would trigger the beginning of the end of Marcos's dominance in the television industry.
-In 1985, GMA broke from the pack when it began airing interviews by Benigno's widow, Corazon, in the lead-up to her presidential campaign and the 1986 snap presidential elections that followed.
+In 1985, GMA broke from the pack when it began airing interviews with Benigno's widow, Corazon, in the lead-up to her presidential campaign and the 1986 snap presidential elections that followed.

-In addition, the martial law period also jump-started an offshoot of current affairs programming – public service and non-news informative programs.
-GMA Network's Kapwa Ko, Mahal Ko, launched in the fall of 1975, was the first and longest public service TV program in the Philippines.
+In addition, the martial law period also jump-started an offshoot of current affairs programming—public service and non-news informative programs.
+GMA Network's Kapwa Ko, Mahal Ko, launched in the fall of 1975, was the first and longest-running public service TV program in the Philippines.
 It helped millions of viewers to be aware of medical issues, especially among the poor and lower middle class.
-Its success in providing medical care to indigent and poor families, as well as its revelations on the state of health facilities in far-flung communities, led to the creation of the namesake foundation in 1976.
+Its success in providing medical care to indigent and poor families, as well as its revelations on the state of health facilities in far-flung communities, led to the creation of the Kapwa Ko Mahal Ko Foundation (KKMK) in 1976 to collect donations for patients featured on the show and provide medical information.
 This would also begin a new form of Philippine TV programming, that of medical and health-related programs, which would inform the public on health matters and on healthy living.
 This concept helped BBC-2 launch its medical affairs TV program in the early 1980s.